trntv/apis-list/apis/gapi/gapi.md

 # Gapi

-We also provide top headlines from which you can filter by topic such as world, business, sports.
 Unofficial Google News API.
-GNews is an API to search for articles from a variety of sources, including Google News
+GNews is an API to search for articles from a variety of sources, including Google News.
+Also provides top headlines from which you can filter by topic such as world, business, sports.

 ##  🔗 Links
 **Docs / Website**: https://gnews.io/